26 December 2014

 The oldest of the women has been married several times and thinks she might again one day.
 Sylvia, for whom the club is initially started, has just been divorced.
 Sylvia's daughter Allegra, who is gay, is betrayed by a lover.
 Prudie is a young rigid - but emotional - French teacher whose husband appears to care more about football than about her.
 Sylvia's close friend Jocelyn is a born match-maker... and then there's Grigg, the token male, who has never before read anything by Jane Austen.

 Each of the main characters reflects some aspect of Austen's books in their personalities or their lives; not so overtly as to be predictable, but running through the whole story.
-And because we see them in action rather than getting flashbacks and conversation, I enjoyed this very much indeed.
+And because we see them in action rather than getting flashbacks and conversation, I liked this very much indeed.

 It's not necessary to be an Austen fan to like and understand this film - my husband has never read any of her books, although he's seen a few film adaptations.
 But it helps, to appreciate the ironies.